milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

     "FOUR"]])
 ```

-the page now looks better but isn't it repetitive a little bit? is there a way the make it less repetitive? the answer is programming!!!
+The page now looks better but isn't it repetitive a little bit?
+Is there a way the make it less repetitive?
+The answer is programming!!!

-let's create a data structure first to store the individual properties of each card
+Let's create a data structure first to store the individual properties of each card.

 ```
 (def carddata [{:x "200px" :w "200px" :col "#AAFFAA" :txt "ONE"}